1. CHERIoT Concepts

 1.1.
 Understanding CHERI capabilities

 A capability, in the abstract sense, is an unforgeable token of authority that must be presented to perform an operation.
 Capabilities exist in the physical world in various forms.
-For example, a key to a padlock is a capability to unlock the padlock.
-When the key is presented, the padlock can be unlocked, without the key the padlock cannot be unlocked without exploiting some security vulnerability.
-It doesn’t matter to the padlock who presents the key, only that the correct key has been presented.
+For example, a key to a padlock is a capability to unlock that padlock.
+When the key is presented, the padlock can be unlocked, without the key the padlock cannot be unlocked without exploiting some security vulnerability, such as using lock picks or a bolt cutter.
+It doesn't matter to the padlock who presents the key, only that the correct key has been presented.
 Some complex building locks have different keys that authorise unlocking different sets of doors.
 For example, a team leader may have a key that unlocks the offices of everyone on their team and the building manager may hold a key that unlocks everything.

 Capabilities can be delegated.
 The building manager may loan their key to someone else to unlock a door.
 The key and the door don't care who is holding them.